VitexSoftware/Toggl-to-AbraFlexi/README.md

-Toggle to FlexiBee
+Toggl to FlexiBee
 ==================

-Alpha version of tool i used to issue FlexiBee invoice using Toggle API
+Alpha version of tool i used to issue FlexiBee invoice using Toggl API